limberest/limberest/docs/topics/binding.md

 Cascading to contained objects and supers.
 By convention, constructor takes JSONObject.

+The Jsonable interface takes advantage of Java 8's `default` methods to provide

 JSON property order not significant or even necessarily predictable, but repeatable.
 This makes it possible to write automated tests that